 Acoustic thresholds are one of the best value soundproofing products you can invest in.

 They don’t cost much but if you have a gap underneath your door they can make a big difference to the amount of airborne sound getting into your room.

 An acoustic threshold is different to a standard threshold in that they have a rubber seal running down the middle.
 They are much wider than a standard threshold thus allowing your door to sit flush against the seal when the door is closed.

 - Pull up your old door threshold (you may require a claw hammer to get the nails out).

 - Lay down your acoustic threshold in place and check that the door can close over it and sit flush against it.
 Adjust the position until the door closes and is sealed.

 Automatic door bottoms are another type of door threshold which are embedded in the bottom of the door and drop down sealing the door when the door is closed.
 They draw back up into the door automatically when the door is opened.

 These are ideal for anyone who wants to seal their door without compromising the look of it or creating a small trip hazard with the raised rubber seal that you get with standard acoustic thresholds.

-They can be more complicated than standard acoustic threshold to install and the installation method will vary depending on which automatic door bottom you purchase.
+They can be more complicated than a standard acoustic threshold to install and the installation method will vary depending on which automatic door bottom you purchase.
 If in doubt consult a professional for help.

 Damped drywall uses vibration dampening technology to deaden sound waves as they travel through it.
 Damped drywall is essentially high tech plasterboard!